Umuzi-org/ACN-syllabus/content/projects/tdd/simple-calculator-part1/_index.md

 // should return -2
 ```

+Then make the tests pass by implementing the function.

 ## 2. Modify the add function so that it can add multiple integers.

-The `add` function should now behave like this:
+Update your tests so that the `add` function can accept any number of arguments:

 ```
-add(1,2,3,4,5)
-// should return 15
+add(1,2,3,4,5) // should return 15
-add(1,2)
-// should still return 3
+add(1,2)       // should still return 3
-add(-1,-1)
-// should still return -2
+add(-1,-1)     // should still return -2
+add()          // should return 0
 ```

 Please note that your function should _NOT_ expect an array or list of numbers, for example:

 ```
 add([1,2,3,4])
+add({1,2,3,4})
 ```

 This is NOT what we are looking for.
 If you have square brackets inside your round brackets, you are doing it wrong.
 The same will apply to the multiply function you will build in the next section.